keramiozsoy/learn-obj-c-ios/README.md

 lesson 17 - UIRefreshControl - refresh list and add new object

 lesson 18 - UITableViewCell - Custom View with imageview and label and filled with png

+lesson 19 - segue - UITableViewController with Navigation Controller - fill array to list